 Filing a Claim: What to do and what to expect

 What type of proof is needed to verify a claim?

 There are two types of proof that need to be satisfied for every claim before it can be paid.
-The first is the proof that the person making the claim is actually that person (prove you are John/Jane Doe).
+The first is proof that the person making the claim is who they say they are (prove that you are John/Jane Doe).
 The second is proof that ties the claimant to the unclaimed property account (prove you are the correct John/Jane Doe).
-Section D of the claim form provides the specific instructions as to what you must provide to support your claim.
+Section D of the claim form provides specific instructions on what evidence you must provide to support your claim.
 Failure to provide all the required documentation will delay the processing of your claim.

 What if I lost or do not have my social security card?

-You may provide a copy of a tax return, insurance card, or another document that shows your social security number.
+You may provide a copy of a W-2, tax return, or another official document that shows your name and Social Security Number.

 Is it safe to provide your office with my social security number?